AGI-10 Press Release

 - An Artificial Intelligence Model that Combines Spatial and Temporal Perception

-Jianglong Nan, Fintan Costello - Artificial General Segmentation
+Jianglong Nan, Fintan Costello; video - Artificial General Segmentation

-Daniel Hewlett, Paul Cohen - GQ(λ): A General Gradient Algorithm for Temporal-Difference Prediction Learning with Eligibility Traces
+Daniel Hewlett, Paul Cohen; video - GQ(λ): A General Gradient Algorithm for Temporal-Difference Prediction Learning with Eligibility Traces

-Hamid Maei, Richard Sutton - Towards Automated Code Generation for Autonomous Mobile Robots
+Hamid Maei, Richard Sutton; video - Towards Automated Code Generation for Autonomous Mobile Robots

 Session 7: Visions & Ideas, Chair: Ben Goertzel, 16:00 – 17:10